root-project/web/manual/cling/index.md

 for the current platform.
 For example on most platforms, `hsimple.cxx` will generate `hsimple_cxx.so`.

-The + command rebuild the library only if the script or any of the files it includes are newer than the library.
+The + command rebuilds the library only if the script or any of the files it includes are newer than the library.
 When checking the timestamp, ACLiC generates a dependency file which name is the same as the library name, just replacing the 'so' extension by the extension